Shelbournator/thoughts/_posts/2026-01-10-the-civilisational-stack.md

 But on the other side, we have the argument I explored a previous [post]({% post_url 2026-01-03-the-utility-of-tradition %}) via Jeffrey Brenzel (former Dean of Admissions at Yale).

 Brenzel argues that the Canon offers **"Transformative Wisdom."** He suggests that reading the Classics isn't about acquiring facts (which have a shelf life), but about structuring the mind to handle complexity, judgement, and meaning.
 That the value we get from this stays with us throughout our lives (unlike knowledge of technical systems which may become redundant).
+He sees this as a foundational part of a University Education.

 This leaves us with a tension.
 *   **The Economist** implies that education should be efficient by mapping to immediate economic outputs.